 - Japanese XPNAVI to keep of your progress, level, and experience points like you would in a video

-- Cheap tickets to visit Japan (this can be done any time, but sometimes it is good to set a specific goal in mind when you are going to visit to boost your motivation)
+- Cheap tickets to visit Japan (this can be done any time, but sometimes it is good to set a specific goal in mind when you are going to visit to boost your motivation).
+The sooner you can visit Japan, the better.

 - Need personalized one-on-one guidance?
 Try a Personal Japanese Advisor Session with me (see an in depth review here).
 If you can’t afford it, try the much cheaper Japanese Self Advisor that takes and summarizes the best advice given out to dozens of people who suffered the same problems as you.